Rocco-Gossmann/RayLibTheater/README.md

 # Documentation

 - [Theater::Builder](./docs/builder.md)
-  the entry point to your application.
+  the entrypoint to your application.

 - [Theater::Scene](./docs/scenes.md)
   is used to manage various actors within the application.